- AJ Products UK

 Use an adjustable footrest

-Small movements make a difference.
-Try doing very simple exercises to stay active in your seat.
+Small movements throughout the day can make a significant difference.
+Try these simple exercises at your desk:

 From head to toe: